 DIY Tabletop Biosphere

-Looking for lessons in biology with your kids?
+Are you looking for lessons in biology with your kids?
 Try making your very one tabletop biosphere!

 People of all ages can make tabletop biospheres, and it is a creative, scientific, and educational process.
 Kids can engage in science, engineer a biological system, learn about ecology, and explore local natural areas.
 Biospheres are also an exciting way to do a long-term, small-scale ecosystem study and observe how your creation changes over time.